JosephCaillet/vinimay/doc/technical_specifications.md

 This request will retrieve 10 posts between the 20th and the 30th most recents posts (10 posts starting from the 20th most recent).

+Additionnaly, retrieval of posts can be made using timestamps:

 ```http
 GET /client/posts?from=1483484400&to=1491213194
 ```

 The `to` parameter is optional.
-If omitted, all posts since a given timestamp will be sent.
+If omitted, all posts created after a given timestamp will be sent.

 #### Response